 - 1. Open the discharge seacock located under the aft berth subfloor with the disch.
 I.D. tag.
+This seacock must be open prior to discharge to prevent damage to the discharge pump.
 To access, take out the center cushion and remove the compartment cover board. - 2.
 Supply power to the pump at the DC panel using the switch labeled Holding Tank Discharge. - 3.
 Engage the pump using the key switch in the Tankmanager panel on the aft head wall.
 Turn the switch to the manual position.
 The discharge pump will run until the Tankmanager panel indicates the tank is empty. - 4.
 Close the discharge seacock when the tank is empty.